bartbutenaers/node-red-contrib-ui-svg/README.md

 Some remarks about the input message:
 + A `parentElementId` property can be specified if the new element should be a child of the specified parent element.
 If not available, the new element will be added directly under the root SVG element.
 + A `parentSelector` property can be specified, if an instance of this element should be added to all the parent elements that match the CSS selector.
 This way you can create multiple elements at once via a single command.
 Note that it is not allowed in that case to specify an elementId property, since only one element can have the same id.
-+ When an element with the same `elementId` already exists, then that existing element will be *replaced* by this new element!
++ When an element with the same `elementId` already exists (for the same parent element), then that existing element will be *replaced* by this new element!

 When the *"Events"* tab sheet already contains a CSS selector that matches this new element, then this new element automatically gets those event handlers.